+3 Legislative text BACK TO TABLE OF CONTENTS

-103 Legislative text Article 22 - Requirements relating to transparency 7.2 The entity responsible for reporting the information, and the securitisation repository where the information is made available shall be indicated in the documentation regarding the securitisation.
-STS criteria 103.
-The entity responsible for reporting the information, and the securitisation repository where the information is made available shall be indicated in the documentation regarding the securitisation.
+Article 22 - Requirements relating to tran Article 22 - Requirements relating to transparency

+7.2 The entity responsible for reporting the 7.2 The entity responsible for reporting the information, and the securitisation repository where the information is made available shall be indicated in the documentation regarding the securitisation.

+STS criteria

+103. The entity responsible for reporting the information, and the securitisation repository where the information is made available shall be indicated in the docu nentation regarding the securitisation.

 Verified?
+Yes

+PCS Comment

+See section Compliance with STS Requirements paragraph (aa), Transparency requirements under the Securitisation Regulation, Description of Intercreditor agreement which states that the Origis the designated reporting entity to fulfil the information requirements pursuant to points (a), (b), (d), (e), (f) and (g) of the first subparagraph of article 7(1) and the use of the European Dataware Each of the Issuer and the Originator has agreed that Creditis in its capacity as Originator is the designated Entity, pursuant to and for the purposes of article 7(2), of the Securitisation Regulation (g) of the subparagraph of article 7(1) of the Securitisation Regulation by making available the relevant information on the website of European DataWarehouse (being, as at the date of this Prospeditor.eurodw.eu).

-Yes PCS Comment See Description of Intercreditor agreement which states that the Originator is the designated reporting entity and the use of the European Datawarehouse.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+(a), (b), (d), (e), (f) and (g) of the first

+EBA Final non-ABCP STS Guidelines - s tatements on background and rationale

+u

+EBA Final non-ABCP STS Guidelines

+EBA FINAL NON-ABCY STS GUIDELINES